sivaren/sivaren/README.md

 ---

 ### 🧙‍♂️ About Me:
 Hi, folks!
-My name is Rava Attar, and people often joke that I'm Raffi Ahmad's son.
-I'm a Computer Science graduate from Institut Teknologi Bandung with a strong background in Software Engineering and Web Development.
-Currently, I am deeply interested in the field of Web3.
+My name is **Rava Attar**, and people often joke that I'm Raffi Ahmad's son.
+I'm a **Computer Science graduate** from Institut Teknologi Bandung with a strong background in **Software Engineering.** Currently, I am deeply interested in the field of **Web3.**

-I have a keen interest in finance and economics.
-I have been actively investing in the Indonesian stock market since 2020.
-Recently, I discovered the potential of blockchain technology in the financial system, leading me to allocate my assets into cryptocurrency.
+I have a keen interest in **finance and economics.** I have been actively investing in the Indonesian stock market since 2020.
+Recently, I discovered the potential of blockchain technology in the financial system, leading me to allocate my assets into **cryptocurrency.**

-I firmly believe that empathy can transform the world into a better place to live.
+I firmly believe that **empathy** can transform the world into a better place to live.
 Fun fact, I can memorize and sing the national anthem of Thailand.

 - 🌱 I’m currently interested in Web3